Dybondzy/COVID_Data_Analysis/README.md

 #### IV: Prototype your idea

-In order for me to better undertand the project and the points that have to be covered in the project, I need to create a prototype of the requirements:
+In order for me to better undertand the project and the points that have to be covered in the project, I needed to create a prototype of the requirements:

 A. I download summary national covid totals data from cdc [https://covidtracking.com/data/download]